nginnever/ippm-registry/README.md

 A blockchain registry for the [gx package manager tool](https://github.com/whyrusleeping/gx)

 As with gx, gx-registry is Alpha Quality.
 It's not perfect yet.
 The contract for the registry currently only resides on a test net but will be moved to the main chain when tested or if interest is shown.
 It will cost a small amount of money to publish while reading and searching the registry will always be free.
-All publish fees go to the blockchain miners processing the scripts in the transaction to set the registration.
-See ToDo for more info.
+All publish fees go to the blockchain miners to set the registration.

 ## Client